Skip to main content

 About the project

-Changed behaviours (e.g., aggression, socially-inappropriate behaviours) commonly occur in younger-onset dementia which typically affects people below the age of 65 years.
-These changed behaviours can have significant negative impacts on the person with dementia and their families such as reduced quality of life and increased stress for family carers.
-Medication is currently the most common intervention, though is often ineffective and causes side effects.
+Changed behaviours, such as aggression and socially inappropriate behaviours, commonly occur in younger-onset dementia, which affects people under age 65.
+These changed behaviours can have significant negative impacts on the person and their families, including reduced quality of life and increased stress for family carers.
+Medication is currently the most common intervention, though it is often ineffective and has unwanted side effects.
 Although behaviour support interventions, such as Positive Behaviour Support (PBS) are most effective, there is a serious lack of options for these in Australia.

 Where are they now?

-Sau Chi Cheung is an endorsed Clinical Neuropsychologist working at FRONTIER Frontotemporal Dementia Research Group as a post-doctoral research officer, as well as the Liverpool Brain Injury Rehabilitation Unit.
+At the time of the award, Sau Chi Cheung was an endorsed Clinical Neuropsychologist working at FRONTIER Frontotemporal Dementia Research Group as a post-doctoral research officer, as well as the Liverpool Brain Injury Rehabilitation Unit.